-JAPANESE ENCS: It cannot be confirmed that the proprietary components of this product are on the ENCS Inventory.
+JAPANESE ENCS: The Proprietary Glycol Monobutyl Ether component of this product is on the ENCS Inventory.

 JAPANESE MINISTRY OF ECONOMY, TRADE, AND INDUSTRY (METI) STATUS: It cannot be confirmed that the proprietary components of this product are not listed as Class I Specified Chemical Substances, Class II Specified Chemical Substances, or Designated Chemical Substances by the Japanese METI.